- 1 1. How to Calculate Square Roots in C: Overview and the Basic sqrt Function

 return 0;

-function is also used to calculate the length of a vector.
-For example, the length of a 2D vector (vx, vy)
+The sqrt function is also used when calculating the length of a vector.
+For example, for a 2-D vector (vx, vy), its length is computed as follows:

 #include <stdio.h>